SCALABLE HEALTH MODEL

 Teachers drive the success of our programs, allowing the students and parents to see the results as coming from within their own communities.
 It is an effort that is community-driven and community-owned.

 The program involves all members of local communities, including school administrators, teachers, parents, local clinic staff, and community leaders.
 This contributes to the visibility and understanding of the program, strengthens community linkages, and generates trust from local communities to support the health, learning, and welfare of school children.

 Many of the treatments, health interventions, and preventive care efforts have an immediate impact on the health of students and school absenteeism.
 This is observed by our teachers and school officials as they frequently share their success stories with other schools and communities.

 Our model is inexpensive

-Our model has an annual cost of less than $2.50 per child, equal to just ~1% of Zambia’s expenditure on education for primary school children.
+Our model has an annual ongoing cost of less than $1.62 per child, less than ~1% of Zambia’s expenditure on education for primary school children.
 And that cost has lowered with each new community we’ve entered.
 The model is a cheap, simple, and effective way for governments to improve the health of children.

 School Health Workers

 Having spent the past five years developing, evaluating, and refining our model, we have now signed a MoU with the Zambian Government to scale the model across the country.
 Our ultimate goal is for Zambia to serve as a model for how governments throughout the region can improve the health and well-being of school-aged children.